-- Audit and Risk oversee financials, risk, audits, and overall governance and legal requirements of Dublin Simon Community. - Property and Development oversee the property decisions of Dublin Simon Community. - Fundraising oversee the fundraising and communications plans and policies. - Clinical Services oversee the clinical governance for treatment services - Renumeration and Nominations Offer advice and assess membership of committees and board
+- Audit and Risk oversee financials, risk, audits, and overall governance and legal requirements of Dublin Simon Community. - Property and Development oversee our property decisions. - Fundraising oversee the fundraising and communications plans and policies. - Clinical Services oversee the clinical governance for treatment services. - Renumeration and Nominations Offer advice and assess membership of committees and board

 The Board is committed to achieving high standards of governance.
 Board members do not receive any remuneration or expenses in respect of their services to the company.
-There have been no contracts or arrangements entered into during the financial year in which a board member was materially interested or which were significant in relation to the company activities.
+There have been no contracts, or arrangements entered into, during the financial year in which a board member was materially interested or which were significant in relation to the company activities.